-None of the media or configurations from the cluster are available on Content Servers after you remove them from the cluster.
-These removed Content Servers become standalone installations with no content or configurations, with the exception of the last Content Server you remove from the cluster.
-When you run the TCS wizard on the last Content Server remaining in a cluster and click Remove from cluster, the last Content Server become a standalone server with media on a NAS.
-This last Content Server retains all content recorded by the cluster and all cluster configurations.
+None of the media or cluster configurations are available on a Content Server after it is removed from the cluster.
+When removed from a cluster, the Content Server becomes a standalone server with no content or configuration.
+The exception is the last Content Server that is removed from the cluster.
+When you run the TCS Wizard on the last Content Server remaining in a cluster and click Remove from cluster, the server becomes a standalone server with media on a NAS.
+The last server retains all content recorded by the cluster and all cluster configurations.
 The external database instance is dropped, and all data are copied to the local database, while all media files remain on a NAS.

-On this standalone Content Server, you can use the Alternate Storage (NAS) wizard option to move the media files to another NAS location or to move them back to the local drive on the Content Server (if the size of the recorded media allows it).
+On the standalone Content Server, you can use the Alternate Storage (NAS) wizard option to move the media files to another NAS location or to move them back to the local drive on the Content Server (if the size of the recorded media allows it).